WooCommerce stock sync plugin comparison by workflow, not just feature lists

 Why does Dry Run matter for stock sync?

-Dry Run lets you preview stock changes before live WooCommerce products are updated, helping catch sheet, mapping, and matching problems first.
+Because Dry Run lets you preview stock changes before live WooCommerce products are updated, it helps catch sheet, mapping, and matching problems first.

 Why does Manual Review matter for stock sync?

 Manual Review helps stop uncertain product matches from being applied automatically.
-You can approve the correct product before stock changes go live.
+Then you can approve the correct product before stock changes go live.

-Should stock sync and price sync be separate?
+Should stock sync and price sync use separate workflows?

 What makes Stock Sync Sheets different?

-Stock Sync Sheets focuses on a review-first Google Sheets workflow with Dry Run, Manual Review, confirmed matches, ignored and blacklist controls, Product Builder, AI Review, Sheet Push, and Push on Sale.
+In this WooCommerce stock sync plugin comparison, Stock Sync Sheets stands out because it focuses on a review-first Google Sheets workflow with Dry Run, Manual Review, confirmed matches, ignored and blacklist controls, Product Builder, AI Review, Sheet Push, and Push on Sale.

 Choose a WooCommerce stock sync plugin that fits your workflow